 It’s the brand’s job to find ways to inform the customer and use sustainability to create a match between the firm’s production decisions and customers’ expectations.
 Finding the right balance is hard, and this is why sustainability should be pursued through self-reflection and ambition.

-In this chapter, we are going to see how a fashion company can pursue a self-aware sustainability strategy in order to make those environmentally sensitive choices that can both benefit the environment, the firm’s brand equity and its overall profitability.
+In this post, we are going to see how a fashion company can pursue a self-aware sustainability strategy in order to make those environmentally sensitive choices that can both benefit the environment, the firm’s brand equity and its overall profitability.

 This is to help you get started in answering a fundamental question: what can I do?
 There’s so much that can be done, that – again – the problem is simply picking a battle to fight.
 In order to simplify this matter, we can break down sustainability initiatives in 4 categories of actions:

 - Environmental Impact.
 This account relates to the impact that manufacturing plants have on the nearby natural environment.
 In order to counter the depletion of natural resources, firms adopt a variety of strategies such as: using fabrics efficiently, avoiding or reusing waste, avoid using chemical dyes on fabrics to avoid waterway pollution or manage transport efficiently lessening their carbon footprint.